aydoganarda93-dot/aydoganarda93-dot/README.md

 I design and build workflow automation pipelines using n8n, Python, and LLM APIs — targeting real operational problems in aerospace and industrial R&D contexts.

-Currently building toward a role at TEI (TUSAŞ Engine Industries) as an automation specialist while developing production-ready AI tools.

 ---

 ## What I build